haesbaert/ocaml-mpsc/README.md

-# Lockless Multiple Producer Single Consumer for ocaml-multicore
+# Lockless Multiple Producer Single Consumer Queue for ocaml-multicore

 This is a toy implementation of Dmitry Vuykov's queue in ocaml.